-Sector: Engineering; manufacturing; construction; services and project management About: ACostE represents the professional interests of those involved with the delivery of estimation, planning, governance, and control of all related project controls and estimating processes.
+Sector: Engineering; manufacturing; construction; services and project management - About: ACostE represents the professional interests of those involved with the delivery of estimation, planning, governance, and control of all related project controls and estimating processes.
 This includes the estimation and management of effort, duration, cost, and environmental impacts such as carbon.
-ACostE is a founder member of the International Cost Engineering Council (ICEC).
-Mission: To support lifelong learning for our members enabling them to advance by both academic qualifications and professional experience.
+ACostE is a founder member of the International Cost Engineering Council (ICEC). - Mission: To support lifelong learning for our members enabling them to advance by both academic qualifications and professional experience.
 To promote the application of scientific principles and techniques in the disciplines of estimating, governance, control.
 To provide a robust basis for the reporting of consumption of resources, logistics, effort, and duration.
-To support investment appraisal, project delivery activities and their effect on profitability whilst successfully delivering products and projects on time and to budget.
-Members: Members add value across all aspects of project delivery including: estimating; cost engineering; quantity surveying; planning and scheduling; financial and commercial management; value engineering; project controls; project management; risk management; quality assurance; and contracts.
-Approximate number of members: 1,642 individual and ten company members.
+To support investment appraisal, project delivery activities and their effect on profitability whilst successfully delivering products and projects on time and to budget. - Members: Members add value across all aspects of project delivery including: estimating; cost engineering; quantity surveying; planning and scheduling; financial and commercial management; value engineering; project controls; project management; risk management; quality assurance; and contracts. - Approximate number of members: 1,610 individual and thirteen company members.
 Agreements to register members: Institute of Highway Engineers (IHE).
-132 O M Registration agreement covers: EngTech IEng C Eng ICT Tech Registered members: - 7 20 - Grades of Membership: Associate (AACostE); Student; Graduate (GACostE); Member (MACostE); Fellow (FACostE).
+132 0 M Registration agreement covers: EngTech lEng CEng ICT Tech Registered members: - 7 21 - Grades of Membership: Associate (AACostE); Student; Graduate (GACostE); Member (MACostE); Fellow (FACostE).
 Professional Accreditation: Certified Professional (CPCostE); Incorporated (ICostE); Registered (RCostE); Enrolled (ECostE).
 Professional Engineering Qualifications: Levels 3 & 6 Diplomas in Project Controls and Techniques.
-Specialist interest groups: The ACostE generates its body of knowledge via its Community of Practises (COPS), these include Estimation and Cost Intelligence, Planning and Scheduling, Digital, six UK regional groups and three International regional groups.
+Specialist interest groups: The ACostE generates its body of knowledge via its Community of Practises, COPS are Estimation & Cost Intelligence, Planning & Scheduling, Digital and Commercial, six UK regional groups and three International regional groups.
 Member benefits Structure: ACostE has a board of directors responsible for all aspects of the association business and strategy.
-The directors deliver the future vison through several specialist committees including Engineering, Accreditation, End-Point and Vocational Assessment.
-Ontact details:
+The directors deliver the future vison through several specialist committees including Engineering, Accreditation, End-Point and Vocational Assessment. @ Contact details: